footworkjs/footwork-documentation/docs/router-custom.md

     For more info see [route binding](route-binding.md).

-The `foundRoute` object in the example above (written to `self.currentRoute`) is a [route config](router-route-config.md#configuration-options) object.
+In the overridden getRouteForState callback above, the `foundRoute` object (written to `self.currentRoute`) is a [route config](router-route-config.md#configuration-options) object.
 A route config is the configuration you register as a route (typically in the boot config as seen above or afterwards, explicitly in the `router.routes` observable array, see: [defining and accessing the routes](router-route-config.md#defining-and-accessing-the-routes)).

+[Route config](router-route-config.md#configuration-options) objects have only one required property, the `controller` method to be called when the route is executed.
+Every other property is used in the process of finding and determining whether the route is applicable.

-The default routing logic uses these route config objects to store the [route predicate](router-route-config.md#predicate-callback) as well as having options for naming a route/etc. You can use these route configuration objects to manage any attribute pertaining to a route...however there are two parameters that Footwork will always look for when executing a new route:
+For example, the default routing logic uses these route config objects to store the [route predicate](router-route-config.md#predicate-callback) as well as having options for naming a route/etc. You can use these route configuration objects to manage any attribute pertaining to a route...however there are two parameters that Footwork will always look for when executing a new route:

 * [controller](router-route-config.md#controller-callback) (callback)

-    This is the callback triggered when the route is activated.
+    As mentioned above, this is the callback triggered when the route is activated.

 * [title](router-route-config.md#title-string-callback) (string / callback) *(optional)*

-    When the routing takes place the page title will be set to this value (if provided).
+    When the route controller is executed the page title will be set to this value (if provided).